altskop/house-cat-bot/README.md

 ## Core Features:
 - The bot is able to monitor discord messages (in either public channels it's connected to, and DM channels), parse them, compare them to pre-written models, and generate new responses.
+- It's able to connect to voice channels on demand and use TTS to talk.
+It can also greet members that joined a voice channel it's already in.

 At this point there are no other functioning features.

 ## Planned Core Features
-- TTS in voice channels
 - Larger sets of message and response models to increase the impact of the bot
 - TBD